Palakgupta2002/ShareBite/README.md

-FoodBridge – Connecting Surplus to Need
+# 🥗 FoodBridge – Connecting Surplus to Need

-FoodBridge is a community-powered platform that makes it easy to donate or request food in your neighborhood.
-Whether you’ve got extra meals or need a helping hand, FoodBridge lets you post, browse, and claim food donations or requests—quickly and with dignity.
+**FoodBridge** is a community-powered platform that makes it easy to donate or request food in your neighborhood.
+Whether you’ve got extra meals or need a helping hand, FoodBridge lets you post, browse, and claim food donations or requests — quickly and with dignity.

 With real-time updates, map-based views, and a simple claim system, FoodBridge helps reduce food waste and feed those in need, one connection at a time.
-Everyone can make a difference—one meal, one neighbor, one act of kindness.
+Everyone can make a difference — one meal, one neighbor, one act of kindness.

+---

-Key Features:
+## 🚀 Key Features

+- 📍 **Nearby Listings**
-📍 Browse and post food donations or requests nearby
+  Browse and post food donations or requests in your area.

+- 🔄 **Real-Time Status Tracking**
-🔄 Real-time status tracking (Posted → Claimed → Picked Up)
+  Track the lifecycle of posts: `Posted → Claimed → Picked Up`.

+- ⏰ **Smart Notifications**
-⏰ Expiry alerts and in-app notifications
+  Get expiry alerts and in-app reminders.

+- 🌟 **Reputation System**
-🌟 Build trust with ratings and donation history
+  Build trust with user ratings and donation history.

+- 🔐 **Access Control**
-🔐 Public browsing; secure login for claims and posts
+  Public browsing allowed; secure login required to post or claim items.

+---

+## 💡 Why FoodBridge?

+Every year, tons of food go to waste while people go hungry.
+**FoodBridge** empowers communities to connect directly — making food sharing simple, local, and impactful.